Living in Timisoara: Pros & Cons (Is It Worth It?)

 Plus some other amazing promenade areas such as Iulius Gardens, the city center (Victoria, Libertatii and Unirii Squares) or the zoological garden.

-These are definitely great areas to choose your accommodation in when visiting for a few days.
+These are definitely great areas to choose your accommodation in when visiting for a few days or settling in longer term in the city.

 8. There’s also night life in Timisoara